 HEAD ON… Revising your wayMay 20th, 2016

 As the author Napoleon Hill once said, “Effort only fully releases its reward after a person refuses to quit.”
-With GCSE and A level examinations just around the corner, pupils at Monmouth School for Boys have these inspirational words in mind, spurring them on to succeed.
+With GCSE and A level examinations just around the corner, boys at Monmouth School have these inspirational words in mind, spurring them on to succeed.